Epilepsy for pharmacists

 Information produced: November 2018

 The following information is designed to help GPs in delivering healthcare to people with epilepsy.
-As well as information about seizures and anti-epileptic drugs, you can find out about our free epilepsy app and our anti-epileptic drugs booklet.

 Our team of consultant neurophysiologists and skilled technicians carry out detailed tests to help with the diagnosis and classification of seizures.